Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/model_build/README.rst

 The layering of the model is sufficiently simple that we made simple assumptions to define the layer for the abstraction points.
 In general all abstraction points were assumed to be in the top layer with the following exceptions:

-- The abstraction points within the moraine and the layer pinch out zone (see multi-layer (3d) model structure above) were assumed to be in layer 2 (recalling that layers follow python indexing standards and layer 0 is the top layer).
+- The abstraction points within the moraine and the layer pinch out zone (see multi-layer (3D) model structure above) were assumed to be in layer 2 (recalling that layers follow Python indexing standards and layer 0 is the top layer).
   This prevented any abstraction to be misplaced into low conductivity units or in cells that may become dry (i.e. while layer 1 and 2 are being pinched out).
 - A number of abstraction bores in and around the Hawea Flat township were placed in layer 1 (the middle layer) as